Origin and history of the Tomatina

-It all started on the last Wednesday of August 1945, when some young people spent time in the People’s Square to witness the parade of giants and big heads and other acts of the party.

-Tells the story of the Tomatina that the boys decided to make a hole in the procession of a parade with musicians, giants and bigheaded.
+It all started on the last Wednesday of August of the year 1945, when some young people were hanging out in the Town Square to witness the giants and big heads parade and other acts of the party.
+The story of La Tomatina tells that the boys decided to make a place for themselves inside the entourage of a parade with musicians, giants and big heads.

-The impetus of the youngsters caused a participant to fall who, seized with anger, began to hit everything in his path.
-By a whim of fate, there was a vegetable stand that was fed by the enraged crowd: people started throwing tomatoes at each other until the law enforcement forces put an end to the vegetable battle.
+The impetus of the young people caused a participant to fall who, caught in anger, began to hit everything in his path.
+By a quirk of fate, there was a vegetable stand there that was pastured by the angry crowd: people started throwing tomatoes at each other until the public order forces put an end to that vegetable battle.

-La Tomatina was banned in the early 50’s, which did not deter its participants who were even arrested.
-But the people spoke and the party allowed again, joining more participants and becoming more and more frantic.
+La Tomatina was banned in the early 50s, which did not deter its participants who were even arrested.
+But the people spoke and the party was allowed again, more participants joining and becoming more and more frantic.

-The party was, again, canceled until 1957, when, in protest, the tomato burial was held: a demonstration in which the neighbors carried a coffin with a large tomato inside.
+The party was, again, canceled until 1957, when, as a sign of protest, the tomato burial was held: a demonstration in which the neighbors carried a coffin with a large tomato inside.

-Since then, year after year the number of participants and enthusiasm for La Tomatina has increased.
-The success has led to La Tomatina de Buñol was declared in 2002 Festival of International Tourist Interest by the General Secretariat of Tourism.
+Since then, the number of participants and the enthusiasm for La Tomatina has been growing year by year.
+The success has led to La Tomatina de Buñol being declared a Festival of International Tourist Interest by the General Secretariat of Tourism in 2002.